cyao48/ECE_4180_Final_Project/README.md

 *"Robotics is a powerful tool in education and it has gained a notable impact in the field of teaching computer science, engineering, math, physics and similar.
 As educational robotics laboratories stimulate many different abilities in students, such as problem solving and group working, it is possible to use robotics to promote soft skills as well."* - Rubinacci

 More and more interactive robot toys like Cozmo and Vector have been introduced into the market, and as the study mentioned above has stated, interacting with robots can inspire and stimulate many different abilities in students.
-We were inspired by these interactive robot toys to build a basic interactive mobile robot named Bobert that has different expressions, play different sounds, and is able to avoid obstacles.
+We were inspired by these interactive robot toys to build a basic interactive mobile robot named Bobert that has different expressions, plays different sounds, and is able to avoid obstacles.

 (Click to view videos introducing Cozmo and Vector)